 Political scientists call it a semipresidential system because it has features of both presidential and parliamentary types of government.
 Like prime ministers in many parliamentary democracies, French presidents have supreme executive authority and significant policymaking powers.
 At the same time, French presidents also serve as the head of state, are popularly elected, and cannot be voted out of office by parliament.

 The French president appoints the prime minister, who helps implement his or her policy agenda and manage the bureaucracy with the aid of cabinet ministers.
-Except during rare periods known as cohabitation, sitting French presidents and prime ministers are of the same political party, and the former serves at the pleasure of the latter.
+Except during rare periods known as cohabitation, sitting French presidents and prime ministers are of the same political party.

 The French parliament can force the resignation of the prime minister, who shares some executive authorities, but the legislative body is regarded by many political scientists as one of the weakest in the democratic world.
 Meanwhile, French presidents may dissolve parliament at any time and can circumvent it to enact laws in a variety of ways, including via national referendum.
 By comparison, in purely presidential systems, like that of the United States, clear constitutional boundaries separate and tend to balance the executive and legislative spheres.